Judge Mark C. Scarsi -- United States District Court, Central District of California

 Oral Argument

-If the Court deems a matter appropriate for decision without oral argument, Court will notify parties in advance (Local Rule 7-15).
-Requests to conduct or waive a hearing may not be honored.
+§9.h.
+Oral Argument.
+If the Court deems a matter appropriate for decision without oral argument, the Court will notify the parties in advance.
+C.D.
+Cal.
+R. 7-15.
+Requests to conduct or waive a hearing may not be honored. [scarsi-mark | oral_argument_default]

 Remote Appearances

-The Court does not permit remote appearances in civil cases.
-Remote appearances in criminal cases may be permitted upon an extraordinary showing of good cause.
+JPS REMOTE APPEARANCE: The Court does not permit remote appearances in civil cases.
+Remote appearances in criminal cases may be permitted upon an extraordinary showing of good cause. §2 Civil SO: The Court expects counsel to appear in person at any hearing.
+The Court does not permit remote appearances. [scarsi-mark | remote_appearances]

 chevron_right